 Each filter allows you to zero in on a subgroup and tailor your content marketing strategy towards each subgroup, as well as the rewards you offer to them.
 A little specificity goes a long way.
 You can gain a higher redemption rate from the rewards you offer through your customer loyalty program by combining filters to really narrow down the customer personas you target.

 When building a campaign, some filters have an option to apply ‘sub-filters’.
 For example, in the ‘visit total’ filter you can add a date range sub-filter.
 Say you want to target people who have visited more than 4 times but only within the last 30 days, it’s easier than ever.

 Once again, you can stack more filters to advertise specific products.
 Got a new strain of flower you want to showcase over the weekend?
-Select customers who’ve purchased flower but only those who’ve spent more than $50 in the past 30 days to increase the chance of conversion.
+Select customers who’ve purchased flower but only those who’ve spent more than $50 in the past 30 days to increase the chance of a conversion.

 Another strategy for using segmentation is focusing on customer spending habits.
 Some members already have a habit of spending more than the average customer, and you want them to keep doing that.
 Others might be a little below average, and you want to push them to spend more.
 Applying the right filters to the right campaign can make this a lot easier.